 Next, you’ll want to begin collating contacts of journalists working for these media outlets that are most relevant to these sectors you’ve identified.

-One way to do that would be to search for the keywords most relevant to your industry and go to the ‘news’ tab.
+One way to do that would be to do a search for the keywords most relevant to your industry and go to the ‘news’ tab.
 From there, you have a list of media outlets that publish news regarding this topic.

 Here’s an example of a search for ‘marketing automation’.